6 Cybersecurity Threats SMBs Must Keep on Their Radar

-While most people tend to think of large, Fortune-500 organizations when it comes to cyberattacks and data breaches, small and medium-sized businesses (SMBs) face the same dangers and compliance challenges.
-In fact, almost half of all breaches impact businesses with fewer than 1,000 employees.
-That’s why it’s critical for small business leaders to create a cybersecurity prevention strategy and remain aware of current information technology (IT) threats.
+While most people tend to think of large, Fortune-500 organizations when it comes to cyberattacks and data breaches, small businesses face the same dangers and compliance challenges.
+In fact, during the first quarter of 2024, approximately one-third of ransomware breaches affected companies with fewer than 100 employees, and 43% impacted businesses with 101 to 1,000.

 1. Malware